 Transitional Relief and Supporting Small Business Relief 2023

-If your Business Rates bill is changing, we will automatically apply the appropriate relief to your account, to help you manage the changes.
+If your Business Rates bill changed from 2022-23 to 2023-24, we automatically applied the appropriate relief to your account, to help you manage the change.

 Transitional relief limits how much your bill can change each year as a result of business rates revaluation.
 This means changes to your bill are phased in gradually.